Economic development incentives

 BLS & Co. periodically revises the state incentive pages to ensure our firm is providing the most current information on legislative and regulatory developments affecting available programs.
 Updates will be posted in the near future.
 In the interim, please call BLS & Co. with any questions at 609.924.9775 or reach out via email at info@BLSstrategies.com.

-Kentucky Reinvestment Act (KRA): Existing Kentucky manufacturers that invest at least $2,500,000 in capital expenditures may qualify for a corporate income tax credit.
-The value of the credit may equal up to 100% of corporate income tax liability arising from the project and credits may be claimed for up to 10 years.
-Approved companies must retain at least 85% of their employees at time of approval.
+Kentucky Reinvestment Act (KRA): Existing Kentucky manufacturers that invest $1 million for leased projects and $2.5 million for all others in capital expenditures and who employ at least 25 full-time employees as a result of the project may qualify for a corporate income tax credit.
+The value of the credit may equal up to 100% of corporate income tax liability arising from the project, and credits may be claimed for up to 10 years.
+Approved companies must retain at least 85% of their employees at the time of approval.

 Property tax exemption: Kentucky taxes all real property that is not specifically exempted by the state constitution and tangible personal property unless it has been exempted by the legislature.
 Local taxing jurisdictions in Kentucky include counties, cities, school districts, and special taxing districts (fire protection districts, sanitation districts, watershed districts, etc.) Local governments are prohibited from taxing certain classes of property, such as manufacturing machinery, raw materials inventory, and work-in-process.
 Manufacturing machinery is subject to a reduced state tax rate of $0.15 per $100 of assessed valuation.